-The celebration of the Waldorf Centennial is an occasion to further develop Waldorf education for contemporary times, and focus more consciously on its global dimensions.
-With many exciting projects on all continents.
-Keep your ears and eyes open, and be part of the movement: 100 years are just the beginning!
+The celebration of the Waldorf Centennial was an occasion to further develop Waldorf education for contemporary times, and focus more consciously on its global dimensions, with many exciting projects on all continents.
+100 years are just the beginning!

 Celebrating 100 years, Waldorf 100, has also produced three beautiful videos.